adrianSRoman/SELDVisualSynth/README.md

 Finally: Include the downloaded YT videos into a unified directory structure as the one from [Download Pre-recorded Videos](#3.1---download-sample-pre-recorded-videos)

 > [!NOTE]
-> Some classes, such as "Water tap, faucet," "Bell," and "Knock," may lack sufficient examples in the Flickr30k dataset.
-We recommend augmenting these categories by sourcing additional images online or from other datasets.
-Use the same categorization approach as described for Flickr30k.
+> Some classes, such as "Footsteps," "Bell," "Knock," and "Music" may require manual inspection after downloding.
+Ideally you want the object playing the main role in a video, rather than a secondary role.
+Note you can adjust the start and end time in the csv file to trim the videos idurations as desired.

 ## Usage Instructions